Henrietta Branford Writing Competition 2018 - rules etc

 - Entries will have an email acknowledgement.

-- There will be up to 6 winners and the prizes will be presented at the Branford Boase Award event in London by Frances Hardinge in July 2017.
+- There will be up to 6 winners and the prizes will be presented at the Branford Boase Award event in London in July 2018.

 All entrants under 18 must ensure that their parents are aware that they have entered the competition